Close to home: Maximo Bistrot Local

 I love to criticize.
 I was raised in New York after all, where criticism is an art form.
-But Maximo Bistrot Local, a fine new venue for creative cuisine in the constantly up-and-coming Colonia Roma, defies even me to find fault.
+But Máximo Bistrot Local, a fine new venue for creative cuisine in the constantly up-and-coming Colonia Roma, defies even me to find fault.

-Cool and chic Maximo replaces a dowdy medical supply store; where wheelchairs and artificial limbs were once sold you can find the best brandade de morue this side of the Seine.
+Cool and chic Máximo replaces a dowdy medical supply store; where wheelchairs and artificial limbs were once sold you can find the best brandade de morue this side of the Seine.
 The space, airy and sunny during the day, warm and cozy at night, has been smartly and discreetly given new life.
 Windows and rooms, once blocked up, were opened, those lovely old tile floors, until not so long ago routinely torn out by tasteless renovators, have been replaced.
 Simple but comfortable wooden bistro chairs and tables are given room to breathe, both inside and out on the street.
 Adornment is minimal.
 Ambient music is mercifully turned low.
 It’s a space you’re happy to spend some time in.
 The kitchen is open to view—and the food coming out of that kitchen is worthy of hyperbole.

 Chef Eduardo García, formerly of the esteemed Pujol, also worked at Manhattan’s star-strewn Le Bernardín, that high-falutin´temple of good fish.
 He has brought all of his gastronomic skills to his own place, along with his wife, the affable Gabriela.
 The only thing they left behind is pretension.
 The restaurant’s publicity claims that ‘materia prima’ is local and organic, if possible.
-The chef visits our spectacular markets daily, choosing what looks best, then adroitly improvising a new menu each day.
+The chef visits our spectacular markets daily, choosing what looks best,

 The menu wisely sticks to five or six appetizers and the same number of ‘platos fuertes’.

 A recent starter was so simply labeled it almost escaped my notice.
 ‘Sopa de raiz de apio y chicharro’ makes use of that divine root so common in France and so elusive here: celerie rave (celeriac in English).
-A simple, light cream of fresh pea, green as a Provençal field in spring, is perfumed with that refined essence of celery.
+A simple, light cream of fresh pea, green as a Provençal field in spring, is perfumed with a refined essence of celery.
 The color and fragrance would have pleased Mme.
 Chanel.
 Esparragos y holandesa are not toyed with, just done correctly.
 They looked like the end result of an episode of The French Chef.

-Another example.
-Perfectly grilled octopus, tender as a baby’s thigh (must be) is complimented by a drizzle of ‘guajillo emulsion’.
+Another example: perfectly grilled octopus, tender as a baby’s thigh (must be) is complimented by a drizzle of ‘guajillo emulsion’.
 A couple of days later this combination had morphed into a brick-red creamy reduced chili sauce and a generous puddle of sautéed huitlacoche – essentially Mexican.

 The tuna arrived seared on the top and sushi-pink in the middle, cloaked in a robe of red Mediterranean peperonata.
 Likewise, ‘filete de cerdo’ is left blushing and juicy in the center, as pork should be unless you’re doing carnitas.
 Smart.